 At the turn of the millennium, computer experts warned about the digital apocalypse known as Y2K.
 Computer scientists feared that because the four-digit year was at the time only represented by its final two digits in most computer systems, that all manner technical meltdowns would occur when 1999's clock struck midnight for the very last time.
 Luckily, a solid effort by the public and private sectors headed off that threat through a fair amount of tedious reprogramming.

 Unfortunately, computer scientists now fear a similar digital apocalypse will occur by the mid to late 2020s due to a single invention: the quantum computer.
-We'll cover quantum computing in our upcoming Future of Quantum Computing series, but for the sake of time, we recommend watching this short video below by the team at Kurzgesagt who explain this complex innovation quite well:
+We cover quantum computing in our Future of Computer series, but for the sake of time, we recommend watching this short video below by the team at Kurzgesagt who explain this complex innovation quite well:

 To summarize, a quantum computer will soon become the most powerful computational device ever created.
 It will calculate in seconds problems that today's top supercomputers would need years to solve.
 This is great news for calculation intensive fields such as physics, logistics, and medicine, but it would also be hell for the digital security industry.
 Why?
 Because a quantum computer would crack almost every form of encryption currently in use and it would do so in seconds.
 Without dependable encryption, all forms of digital payments and communication will no longer function.